Abhinav-TheAnalyst/superstore-sql-business-analysis/README.md

 # Superstore — SQL & Data Analysis

-Professional, recruiter-ready analysis of the "Sample – Superstore" dataset.
+Analysis of the "Sample – Superstore" dataset.
 This repository shows an SQL-first workflow, reproducible data cleaning, and static chart exports suitable for a portfolio or interview.

 Author: Abhinav Verma — https://github.com/Abhinav-TheAnalyst